johnperry-math/AoC2021/README.md

 ## Day 23: Amphipods

-Basically, a bunch of shrimp lookalikes of different colors, living together in a house (or something like a house), but only want to share bedrooms with other shrimp lookalikes of the same color.
+Basically, a bunch of shrimp-lookalikes of different colors, living together in a house (or something like a house), want to share bedrooms only with shrimp-lookalikes of the same color.
-What makes this differ from your average breadth-first-search is that the different-colored shrimp use different amounts of energy.
+This differ from your average breadth-first-search in that the different-colored shrimp-lookalikes use different amounts of energy.

 1. Determine a least-energy route that allows the amphipods to home with only other amphipods.